firebase/firebase-admin-node/docgen/extras/firebase-admin.firestore.md

 ## External API Re-exports

-Following externally defined APIs are re-exported from this module entry point for convenience.
+The following externally defined APIs are re-exported from this module entry point for convenience.

 |  Symbol | Description |
 |  --- | --- |